dougeby/IntuneDocs/intune/reports-proc-data-rest.md

     ```

 8. Update the `TODO`s in the code sample.
-8. Press **Ctrl + F5** to build and execute the Intune.DataWarehouseAPIClient client in Debug mode.
+9. Press **Ctrl + F5** to build and execute the Intune.DataWarehouseAPIClient client in Debug mode.

     ![Date entity retrieved in JSON format.](media\reports-get_rest_data_output.png)

-9. Review the console output.
+10. Review the console output.
 The output contains data in a JSON format pulled from the **dates** entity in your Intune tenant.

 ## Next steps

-You can find details on authorization, the API URL structure, and OData endpoints in the [Use the Intune Data Warehouse API](reports-api-url.md).
+You can find details on authorization, the API URL structure, and OData endpoints in [Use the Intune Data Warehouse API](reports-api-url.md).

 You can also refer to the Intune Data Warehouse Data Model to find the data entities contained in the API.
 For more information, see [Intune Data Warehouse API Data Model](reports-ref-data-model.md)